Scannan427172/Bluescrubs/replit.md

 # Overview

 This repository contains BlueScrubsPrep, a comprehensive PLAB (Professional and Linguistic Assessments Board) exam preparation platform designed for international medical graduates seeking to practice medicine in the UK.
-The application integrates PLAB 1 knowledge testing with PLAB 2 clinical skills training, incorporating UK medical guidelines (NICE, CKS, GMC) and neurodiversity accommodations.
+BlueScrubsPrep offers "Professional PLAB Preparation" through an integrated ecosystem combining PLAB 1 knowledge testing with PLAB 2 clinical skills training, incorporating UK medical guidelines (NICE, CKS, GMC) and neurodiversity accommodations.
+The platform has evolved from NHSprep to BlueScrubsPrep with enhanced branding and comprehensive medical education features.

 # System Architecture